 Strategic initiative Seek out City representation on key external and strategic bodies.

-That Council NOTES the minutes of the Mindarie Regional Council meeting held on 30 October 2014 forming Attachment 1 to this Report.
+That Council NOTES the minutes of the Mindarie Regional Council meeting held on 30 October 2014 forming Attachment 1 to Report CJ231-12/14.

 To access this attachment on electronic document, click here: External Minutes 021214.pdf